1Password/shell-plugins/.github/pull_request_template.md

 <!--
 Provide testing instructions for validating the changes introduced in this PR.
 This will serve as a starting point for your reviewers, for functional testing.

+If you created a new plugin, you can add a command here which can be used to test authentication.
+For example, for the AWS CLI:
+  aws s3 ls
 -->